Methods to investigate protein–protein interactions

-There are many methods to investigate protein–protein interactions which are the physical contacts of high specificity established between two or more protein molecules involving electrostatic forces and hydrophobic effects.
+There are many methods to investigate protein–protein interactions which are the physical contacts of high specificity established between two or more protein molecules.
+This process typically involves electrostatic forces and hydrophobic effects.
 Each of the approaches has its own strengths and weaknesses, especially with regard to the sensitivity and specificity of the method.
 A high sensitivity means that many of the interactions that occur are detected by the screen.
 A high specificity indicates that most of the interactions detected by the screen are occurring in reality.

 Biochemical methods

 Co-immunoprecipitation is considered to be the gold standard assay for protein–protein interactions, especially when it is performed with endogenous (not overexpressed and not tagged) proteins.
 The protein of interest is isolated with a specific antibody.
 Interaction partners which stick to this protein are subsequently identified by Western blotting.
 Interactions detected by this approach are considered to be real.
 However, this method can only verify interactions between suspected interaction partners.
 Thus, it is not a screening approach.
 A note of caution also is that immunoprecipitation experiments reveal direct and indirect interactions.
 Thus, positive results may indicate that two proteins interact directly or may interact via one or more bridging molecules.
 This could include bridging proteins, nucleic acids (DNA or RNA), or other molecules.

 Bimolecular fluorescence complementation (BiFC) is a new technique in observing the interactions of proteins.
 Combining with other new techniques, this method can be used to screen protein–protein interactions and their modulators, DERB.

 Affinity electrophoresis as used for estimation of binding constants, as for instance in lectin affinity electrophoresis or characterization of molecules with specific features like glycan content or ligand binding.

 Pull-down assays are a common variation of immunoprecipitation and immunoelectrophoresis and are used identically, although this approach is more amenable to an initial screen for interacting proteins.

 Label transfer can be used for screening or confirmation of protein interactions and can provide information about the interface where the interaction takes place.
 Label transfer can also detect weak or transient interactions that are difficult to capture using other in vitro detection strategies.
 In a label transfer reaction, a known protein is tagged with a detectable label.
 The label is then passed to an interacting protein, which can then be identified by the presence of the label.

 Phage display is used for the high-throughput screening of protein interactions.

 In-vivo crosslinking of protein complexes using photo-reactive amino acid analogs was introduced in 2005 by researchers from the Max Planck Institute In this method, cells are grown with photoreactive diazirine analogs to leucine and methionine, which are incorporated into proteins.
 Upon exposure to ultraviolet light, the diazirines are activated and bind to interacting proteins that are within a few angstroms of the photo-reactive amino acid analog.